Post-Transplant Drug Study for ALL

 For more information, please contact study coordinator Rose Purgert, RN by completing the online form below.

 The purpose of this study is to evaluate overall disease free survival post stem cell transplant.
 There are two phases of this study using a drug called inotuzumab ozogamicin.
-Inotuzumab ozogamicin is a combination of an antibody and chemotherapy which targets and delivers chemotherapy directly to residual cancer cells in acute lymphocytic leukemia (ALL) or Non-Hodgkin’s Lymphoma (NHL).
+Inotuzumab ozogamicin is a combination of an antibody and chemotherapy which targets and delivers chemotherapy directly to residual cancer cells in acute lymphocytic leukemia (ALL).
 Phase I of this study aims to identify what doses of inotuzumab ozogamicin can safely be given to subjects post-stem cell transplant without having too many side effects.
 Phase II of this study aims to further identify what side effects are seen with inotuzumab ozogamicin post-transplant.

 Who Can Participate